 Whether you are employed, self-employed or not working, another option is to set up a self-invested personal pension (SIPP).
-You can either set one up yourself via an online investment platform, such as Hargreaves Lansdown, or a robo-adviser (like Nutmeg).
+You can either set one up yourself via an online investment platform, such as Hargreaves Lansdown, or a robo-adviser (like Nutmeg or Wealthify).
 Alternatively, you may wish to enlist the services of a financial adviser, stockbroker or wealth manager.

 How much should I contribute to my pension?

 This is the million-dollar question for savers.
 Anyone who is planning for retirement faces numerous unknowns.
 The biggest is how long you will live for.
 The second is whether you will need to pay for care costs – and if so, how much you will require.
 The age you decide to stop working represents another variable, and whether you stop completely or continue working on a part-time basis.

 The amount you decide to contribute will vary during your working life.
 It will depend on your age, earnings, whether you have debt outstanding, as well as your overheads.
 For example, you may need to think carefully if you have significant overheads, like a large mortgage and dependents.

 However, to avoid a pension shortfall during retirement it’s best to put as much money aside for retirement savings as you can; this isn’t limited to your pension, it’s also worth utilising your annual ISA allowance if you are able to do so.

 There is a £40,000 annual pension allowance after which point you will not receive tax relief.
 However, you can utilise any unused allowance from the previous three years.
 Meanwhile, the annual ISA allowance for the 2022/23 tax year stands at £20,000.

 Try to give some serious thought to the lifestyle you would like to lead during retirement and whether the potential costs associated with this are viable.
 The government has provided the following guidance regarding the percentage of pre-retirement income that is required once you stop working: